lihaoyi/macropy/readme.md

 print map(f%(_  * 10), [1, 2, 3])  # [10, 20, 30]
 ```

 Mission Accomplished!
-You can see the completed macro defined in [macropy/macros/quicklambda.py](macropy/macros/quicklambda.py), along with a suite of [unit tests](macropy/macros/quicklambda_test.py).
+You can see the completed self-contained example in [examples/full](examples/full).
+This macro is also defined in our library in [macropy/macros/quicklambda.py](macropy/macros/quicklambda.py), along with a suite of [unit tests](macropy/macros/quicklambda_test.py).
 It is also used throughout the implementation of the other macros.

 Tools
 =====